vtluug/docker-manifests/linx/README.md

 ## Configuration

-Create the folders `/nfs/cistern/docker/data/linx/{files,meta}` for persistent data.
+Create the folders `/nfs/cistern/docker/data/linx/{files,meta}` with `775 nobody:root` for persistent data.

 ## Running it